ferreiracamilo/BYU_QuickBillGroup/docs/pull_request_template.md

 - {Class.Method} > {Brief Description}
 - {Class.Method} > {Brief Description}

+# Install pip packages (place command line to execute - do not forget to add it at Readme.md after PR before merging)

+- {pip commandline}

 # Checklist:

 - [ ] My code follows the style guidelines of this project